yyyaaan/getIt/readme.md

 - 2021-02-24: QR schedule altered due to QR website update, *output structure is affected and updated*.
 - 2021-02-27: scheduled on different servers merged to single one, no function change.
 - 2021-03-04: platform updated to latest (Ubuntu 20.04, Puppeteer 3.3.0)
+- 2021-03-23: major change in AY running mode. *AY will be now run in a separated session*.